csc-training/summerschool/gpu/docs/02-kernels.md

 ::: incremental
 - CUDA and HIP are low level GPU programming APIs
+- ROCm is a software stack providing the tools for programming AMD GPUs
-- HIP supports both AMD and NVIDIA GPUs
+- HIP supports both AMD and NVIDIA devices
 - CUDA and HIP consist of an API and a kernel language
     - API controls the larger context
     - kernel language for single thread point of view GPU code